zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

 ```

-1000.
-(Optional) Provide environment specific configuration properties for a local machine execution environment by placing these configuration properties in an additional YAML file resembling the structure of the default `application.yml`.

-    **Example:**
-    <font color = "red"> Add an example here. </font>

-    At service startup time, Spring rewrites the configuration properties of the default config file with the values of the same properties from the additional configuration file.

-2. For a local machine runtime environment, provide the following parameter on your command line:
+3. For a local machine runtime environment, provide the following parameter on your command line:

     ```
     -Dspring.config.additional-location=PATH-TO_EXTERNAL-YAML-CONFIG-FILE